 What is PXE: Cardiovascular System

-PXE frequently causes mineralization in the elastic layers of medium-sized arteries.
+PXE frequently causes mineralization in the mid-laminar layer of medium-sized arteries.
 This causes narrowing of blood vessels, so affected individuals may have decreased blood flow to the arms and legs.
 Decreased flow of blood to the arms and legs may mean that one's pulse can no longer be felt in the wrists or feet.
 This decreased flow of blood to the arms and legs may also cause cramping or pain in the legs or arms when walking or exercising.
 This cramping is called intermittent claudication.

 Arterial narrowing and reduced blood flow can also cause angina (chest pain), heart attack, small strokes and intestinal angina (abdominal pain).